AI Agent Index

 by Botpress

-Open-source conversational AI platform for building chatbots, voice agents, and AI agents with visual flow design, multi-LLM support, and self-hosting flexibility under MIT license.
+Open-source conversational AI platform for developers and product teams.
+Visual flow design, multi-LLM support, and self-hosting under MIT license.
+Free plan; Plus from $150 per month.

 Best for